alien4cloud/alien4cloud-spray/readme.md

 These playbooks install full A4C stack components (consul, york, a4c) in the home directory of the specified user.
+It supports cluster mode for Elasticsearch and Consul.
+Comming soon: cluster mode for A4C (HA) and Yorc.

 > [!WARNING]
-> These playbook's roles are not always reentrant.
+> The install playbook's roles are reentrant.
+Config playbooks are not.

 # Prerequistes

-You need a linux box with centos (tried on a EC2 ami-3548444c t2.medium)
+You need some linux boxes with centos (tried on a EC2 ami-3548444c t2.medium)

 You need the following vars:
- - `REMOTE_IP_ADDRESS`: ie. 34.245.10.8
  - `REMOTE_USER`: ie. centos
  - `PRIVATE_KEY_PATH`: ie. ~/work/env/aws/keys/vicos-awsproductteam.pem